Skip to main content

 D

-Male plants produce erect pollen cones 12–24 inches (30–60 cm) long once per year, typically in spring in cultivation.
-Female plants produce a loose rosette of megasporophylls at the crown centre.
-Pollination is primarily by wind and by specialist beetles.
+Male plants produce erect pollen cones 12–24 inches (30–60 cm) long once per year, typically in spring under cultivated conditions.
+Female plants produce a loose rosette of modified leaf-like megasporophylls at the crown center bearing 2–6 large orange-red seeds.
+Pollination occurs primarily by wind and by specialist beetles (weevils in the family Curculionidae).
 Orange-red seeds 1.5–2 inches (4–5 cm) in diameter develop over 12–18 months on female plants.
-Plants must be 10–15 years old before reaching reproductive maturity.
+Plants must reach 10–15 years of age before reaching reproductive maturity — among the longer juvenile periods of any cultivated plant.

 Detailed Descriptions